 To improve natural endorphin production, you need to start exercising!
 A daily workout routine can also help:

-If you’re struggling to create a workout regimen, consider consulting a physical therapist or doctor.
+If you’re struggling to create a workout regimen, consider consulting a physical therapist, pain specialist who has a lot of experience dealing with back issues.
 You might also consider working with a personal trainer.
 Or you can get a life coach – who encourages you to do more self loving behavior.
 (I offer 1-on-1 coaching here.)

 If you have a serious medical condition, working with a professional can also help you avoid future injuries.